 - Coursera and similar courses on relevant topics

-3. Data Management (Machine learning and other statistical modeling approaches and related techniques; also survey design and experimental design)
+3. Predictive Analytics/Modeling Techniques (Machine learning and other statistical modeling approaches and related techniques; also survey design and experimental design)

 - Data focused session from Modeling track and Product Management Track sessions at CAS RPM Seminars (from 2018 the following are examples: M-6, PM-1, PM-2, PM-3, PM-6)